CodingZeal/boxey/README.md

 # Configuration

-With the boxey gem installed, all ActiveRecord classes gain the `[]` method, which fetches by the class's `primary_key` by default.
+With the boxey gem installed, all ActiveRecord classes gain the `[]` method.

+By default, `[]` fetches by the class's `primary_key` and any other fields that are validated by uniqueness (unless the validation has `if` conditions).

-You may specify additional fields, presumably fields that validate uniqueness, by calling the `boxey` method.
+Optionally, you may explicitly specify the fields to query by calling the `boxey` method.

     class User < ActiveRecord::Base
       boxey :id, :login, :email